Scooletz/Presentations/GentleLowLevelConcurrency/content.md

 ## A volatile shopping basket

-Let's introduce then an additional operation to ensure some ordering ➡️:
+Let's introduce ➡️ operation to ensure some **ordering for external observers**:

 🥕, 🥔, ➡️, 🧺

-which means that:
+which means that for an external observer:

-- 🧺 not ready - some items **might** be in it
+- 🧺 seen as **not ready** - they **might** observe some items in it

-- 🧺 ready - every single item that was put in it **must** be there
+- 🧺 seen as **ready** - they **must** see all the items in it

+--

+➡️ - this is how `volatile` works.

+---

+background-image: url(img/basket.jpg)
+background-size: cover

+## A volatile shopping basket

+A writer 🧑 and a reader 🧑‍💼 can use `volatile` ➡️ to create this coordination point:

+- a writer writes using a `volatile field` or using `Volatile.Write`

+- a reader reads using a `volatile field` or using `Volatile.Read`

+--

+This provides an **ordering** that guarantees that

+> once the value written with volatile is observed, the previous writes will be visible as well

+---

+background-image: url(img/crying-baby.jpg)
+background-size: cover

+## This ain't gentle introduction 😭

 ---